- 5 min read

 What made you buy Flora & Curl products?
 How did you hear about us?

-Flora & Curl kept popping up on my Instagram page as I had been looking on social media for new styling products that were both paraben and silicone free and also animal cruelty free.
+Flora & Curl kept popping up on my Instagram page as I had been looking on social media for new styling products that were both paraben and silicone free.

 I found Flora & Curl and decided to do a bit of research.
 Their website had so much information, not only about the products and what was in them, but how to use them properly to get the best result.
 This told me that the company knew what they were talking about and clearly had a passion for selling the right products to the right people.
 I decided to order the Sweet Hibiscus Curl Activating Lotion and the Sweet Hibiscus Curl Defining Gel and they have now become permanent products to my styling process.